-Have you ever started a nanny or sitter job and thought, “this would be so much easier if my boss understood me better?”
+Have you ever started a nanny or babysitting job and thought, “this would be so much easier if the parents understood me better?”
 You’re not alone.
 Many caregivers have signed on with a new family only to find that expectations are unclear, it’s not a good personality fit, or their work style is different than what the family is looking for.

 So how can you avoid awkward conversations or early turnover at a new babysitter job?
 Here are a few tips for finding the right fit before you’re hired.

 There are no right or wrong personalities.
 People are just different, and some personalities work better together than others.
 Knowing who you are and how you work can help you express your needs and personality during interviews.
 Is your energy while caring for kids generally calm or are you more goofy and upbeat?
 Will you always follow the family’s lead when it comes to house rules, bedtimes, and homework schedules, or do you like to have some influence on that structure?
 Do you like to bring your own creative playtime activities and craft projects or do you prefer to only play with what the kids already have?

 Having an idea of your own talents, personality, and work style helps you find the roles that are best for you.